 Functional Area 4: Chair Scully reported that for Objective 4.1, the Trash Wheel obtained all of the necessary permits and staff is now working on grant funding for the project.
-Additionally, Hhe reported he and Commissioner Marston continue to talk about Lower Castaways.
+He reported he and Commissioner Marston continue to talk about Lower Castaways.
 Commissioner Marston advised that Harbormaster Blank recommended putting Lower Castaways on hold due to what was going on with the City Council.
 She inquired if they should continue to review that objective.
 Harbormaster Blank advised he will take action to obtain additional information and report back at the next meeting of the Harbor Commission.
-Chair Scully reported that on Objective 4.3, he and Commissioner Williams continue to work on the agenda for the Newport Harbor Safety Committee.
-He reported it is that multiple operators on the harbor and fire and safety are planning on attending-going very well with the first meeting which will be held on October 18th.
-Currently we are anticipating and anticipates between 15 and 20 operators companies participating.
+Chair Scully reported that on Objective 4.3, he and Commissioner Williams continue to work on the Newport Harbor Safety Committee.
+He reported it is going very well with the first meeting will be held on October 18th and anticipates between 15 and 20 operators participating.